Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/ILocationService.md

 ### CurrentLocation

 Gets the current location represented as [ILocation](#).
-If no location is available, ```null``` will be returned.
+If no location is available,`null` will be returned.

 #### Remarks

-This is convenience property that internally calls GetCurrentLocation.

-    Note that the services inside Catel do not support [INotifyPropertyChanged](#), thus you cannot subscribe to changes of this property.
+This is convenience property that internally calls GetCurrentLocation.Note that the services inside Catel do not support [INotifyPropertyChanged](#) , thus you cannot subscribe to changes of this property.
 Instead, subscribe to the LocationChanged event.